-Wylie took a steadying breath and tried to block out the electric scent of fear filling the small, confined space.
+Wylie took a calming breath and tried to block out the electric scent of fear filling the confined space.
 The little tech-wiz was taking too long.
 Adam reeked of anxiety and showed no sign he was even close to breaking through the security system.
 For all they knew, the kid had turned chickenshit and was trying to wait out the clock.

 Ten minutes.
 Wylie’s eyes darted to the display on the dashboard when it flashed.
 Twelve minutes.
 The air grew heated the longer each second ticked and nothing changed.
 Wylie could smell the lingering scents of oil and stale blood beneath the annoying, fang twitching flood of testosterone in the enclosed space.
 Diego was flipping.
 Their asshole leader for the night hadn’t said a word since they parked, but Wylie’s nose revealed the rage building in the silent gangster.

 This was a bad idea.
 A monumentally dumb fuck idea.
 He seriously should have taken that last smoke before they left.

 “Is this happening?”
 Beck asked.
 A warm hand grasped his arm, and Wylie held still when his boyfriend pressed his chest up against his shoulder.
 Hair tickled his nose when Beck leaned across his chest and peered at the clock on the dash.
 “Shit, our timetable is going out the fucking window.”

 Beck turned toward him but failed to find Wylie in the absolute black of the back of the van.
 The darkness didn’t stop Wylie’s supernatural vision.
 His pupils expanded, and shapes and colors began to appear out of the darkness.
 He focused on Beck and his gaze traced his boyfriend’s familiar, handsome features and slipped down to the smooth line of his throat.

 This was a mistake.
 Beck was too idealistic, too sweet for this gang bullshit.
 He had never spent a day out on his own and didn’t know shit about the real world.